Particle density in diffusion-limited annihilating systems: Mean field behavior on bidirected trees

 As we mentioned at the end of Section~\ref{sec:rde}, we will define a sequence $(U_n)_{n\geq 0}$ that serves as an upper bound for $(W_n)_{n\geq 0}$.
 Let $U_0=1$ a.s.
 Then inductively define the sequence by

 where we use the notation $X^>$ as in \thref{lem:bias.nonzero}.
-The overarching goal of the section is to show that $U_n$ admits a size-bias coupling bounded for the lower tail, which we do by induction.
-By the link between concentration and growth under the operator $\Aa$ outlined before, this will let us prove $\E U_n=O(\log n)$, which is enough because $U_n$ is an upper bound for $W_n$.
-We start by proving this fact.
+The overarching goal of the section is to show that $U_n$ admits a size-bias coupling bounded for the lower tail, which we do by induction. \commTJ{As we described following \thref{lem:A.growth}, we can use a concentration bound for the lower tail of $U_n$ to bound the growth of $\E U_n$, which will allow us to prove $\E U_n=O(\log n)$.
+Finally, the same estimate holds for $W_n$ since it is bounded by $U_n$.} We start by proving that $U_n$ is in fact an upper bound for $W_n$.

 \begin{lemma}\thlabel{lem:VU.dominance} For all $n\geq 0$,